NeCTAR-RC/nectar-training/package10/sections/managingVolumes.markdown

 OpenStack adds the volume as the lowest available device name: For a standard flavor instance (with a primary & secondary drive) the first volume will be attached as */dev/vdc*.
 You can see where your device has been mapped to in the last column of the output.

 {% BgBox info %}
 You may attach *several* volumes to one instance.
-However you may only attach one volume to *one* instances at a time.
+However you may only attach one volume to *one* instance at a time.
 {% endBgBox %}

 To **detach** a volume, use a similar command: